On utility maximization without passing by the dual problem: A general framework

 In simple terms, a risk-averse investor is considered who prefers more to less.
 In many of the related studies, $U$ is also assumed continuously differentiable and strictly concave.
 For purposes of e.g. loss minimization, however, strict concavity of $U$ would be too much to require.

-We point out that \eqref{hetente} is implied by the standard ``reasonable asymptotic elasticity'' condition, see e.g. Corollary 4.2 of \cite{walter}, hence \eqref{hetente} is rather mild a hypothesis.
-So is \eqref{levente}.
-However, condition \eqref{berente} is, admittedly, rather restrictive since it excludes e.g. the exponential utility.
-It still allows a ``power-like'' tail near $-\infty$ which is, arguably, more meaningful economically than an exponential tail.
+We remark that \eqref{levente} implies $V(y)>0$ for $y$ large enough hence \eqref{hetente} makes sense.
+We also point out that \eqref{hetente} is implied by the standard ``reasonable asymptotic elasticity'' condition, see e.g. Corollary 4.2 of \cite{walter}, hence \eqref{hetente} is rather mild a hypothesis.
+However, condition \eqref{berente} is, admittedly, quite restrictive since it excludes e.g. the exponential utility.

 Define

 and let $\mathcal{M}^a_V\subset\mathcal{P}_V$ be a fixed set of ``reference probabilities''.
 Denote

 Notice that no convexity or closedness assumption is required about the ``set of reference probabilities'' $\mathcal{M}^a_V$.